 Proposal: Wood burned meditation icon

 Create a standing or hanging wood burned plaque to focus on during meditation.
 I will research symbols, icons and images related to meditation, draw or create a draft image, prepare a wood surface, transfer the image the to wood, then burn the image into the wood with a hand woodburning tool.
-I will display the finished piece in my meditation area.

 Execution: cutting (time estimate: 1.5 hours)